The summer capsule wardrobe formula: What to buy, keep and rewear

 Accessories

-Accessories are an easy way to mix up your summer capsule wardrobe.
+Accessories are an easy way to mix up your summer capsule wardrobe, especially if the clothes themselves are fairly simple.

 “I am all about layering and changing jewellery, shoes, sunglasses and adding the odd quirky vintage find to give each day a fresh feel and a sense of uniqueness,” says Hansine.